Critical Role campaign two: Post-campaign

 In August 2024, Mercer started to seed the return of the players as their previous campaign parties within arcs in the third campaign which would allow the cast to "play as Vox Machina, the Mighty Nein, and Bells Hells in what would technically be the same fight, though spread out over their respective targets".
 In October 2024, the cast then reprised their roles as the Mighty Nein while also role-playing as the Bells Hells.
 In April 2025, Riegel was the game master of the limited series spinoff Wildemount Wildlings which focused on campers at Veth's Wildemount Wildlings Camp.
 It also featured two Mighty Nein camp counselors, with Ray and Johnson reprising their roles as Beau and Yasha respectively.

-As part of the show's tenth anniversary celebration in 2025, Critical Role has announced a live tour which will occur in cities across the United States and Australia.
+As part of the show's tenth anniversary celebration in 2025, Critical Role announced a live tour which occurred in cities across the United States and Australia.
 The June 2025 live shows in Sydney and Melbourne featured two blended parties with characters from both the Mighty Nein and Bells Hells on the search for Ludinus Da'leth in the Shattered Teeth.
-The October 2025 live show at Radio City Music Hall in New York will feature the wedding between Jester and Fjord.
+The October 2025 live show at Radio City Music Hall in New York featured the wedding between Jester and Fjord.
+The cast reprised their Mighty Nein roles on the 2026 Echoes of Exandria live show tour.

 Broadcast

+The second campaign premiered on January 11, 2018, four months after the conclusion of the first campaign.
 The show aired each Thursday at 7 p.m.
 PT.
 Like the previous campaign, episodes 1 through 51 were aired live on Twitch and YouTube channels run by Geek & Sundry, and on the Legendary Digital Networks' Alpha service.
 Critical Role Productions separated from Geek & Sundry and Legendary Digital Networks in February 2019.
 After the split, the Critical Role series ceased to be distributed on Alpha, and live broadcasts and VODs were exclusively distributed on Critical Role's YouTube and Twitch channels.
 Alpha was shut down several weeks after the split.

 In May 2021, the cast announced Campaign two would shortly end but "the Mighty Nein's story wasn't finished".
 ComicBook.com reported that the second campaign had aired for over 550 hours.
 Collider stated that the campaign included 100 hours dedicated to battles with "440 slain villains".
 The finale aired on June 3, 2021; at seven hours it was also the longest episode of the campaign.